petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/client-extensions.md

 Partners will play a critical role in helping customers:

-- Create SDLC for extensions
+* Create a SDLC for extensions
-- Use the Low-Code / No-Code development tools
+* Use the Low-Code / No-Code development tools
-- Wite code for backend services or frontend development
+* Write code for backend services or frontend development
-- Tune the performance of these custom solutions
+* Tune the performance of these custom solutions
-- Maintain the customization, where required
+* Maintain the customization, where required

 Another thing to note here is, Client Extensions can live anywhere.
 Customers or partners can choose to deploy Client Extensions in their own infrastructure, if they like.